 Contact Us Now for a Free Case Assessment

 At Oberheiden, P.C., every engagement begins with a free case assessment.
 When you contact us, we will arrange for you to meet with our healthcare fraud defense team right away.
-If you decide to move forward, we will intervene in the investigation immediately, and we will work closely with you and your key personnel to implement a defense strategy that is custom-tailored to the circumstances at hand.
+If you decide to move forward, we will intervene immediately.
+We will work closely with you and your key personnel to implement a defense strategy that is customized to your situation.
 The easiest thing in the entire process is to make a phone call.
 Call 888-680-1745 from Philadelphia, PA or request an appointment online and we will be in touch as soon as possible.

 Areas We Serve in Philadelphia, PA